intrajp/shirasagi-hardening/README.md

 #### admin page

 http://localhost:3000/.mypage  will show login page.<br />
-サイト名のリンクをクリックすると、登録したデモデータを確認・編集することができます。<br />
+Clicking the link as site name, you can check or edit the registered demo data.<br />
-[ ユーザーID： admin , パスワード： pass ]
+[ UserID： admin , Password： pass ]

 #### public page